Kidney Stones Guidelines

 Between 120 and 140 per 1000,000 will develop urinary stones each year with a male/female ratio of 3:1.
 A number of known factors of influence to the development of stones are discussed bellow.

-Classification of Urinary Stones
+Classification of Kidney and Urinary Stones

 Correct classification of stones is important since it will impact treatment decisions and outcome.
 Urinary stones can be classified according to the following aspects: stone size, stone location, X-ray characteristics of stone, aetiology of stone formation, stone composition (mineralogy), and risk group for recurrent stone formation.